“So, what are we going to do if we get evicted?”

 Sometimes, nice people just need more specific directions to the drug den across the street, three houses to the east, or in the west corner lot next door…depending on demeanor.
 That’s fine, but get the fuck off my stoop and be on your way.

 Please, don’t loiter in my backyard.
 Cut through, but keep moving.
-Despite what the fast food fucks sharing the lot line want you to think, this isn’t part of there thoroughfare either.
+Despite what the fast food fucks sharing the lot line want you to think, this isn’t part of their thoroughfare either.

 If getting a dog gets us evicted, when the neighbors can ram their car into our wall without consequence, I’m fine with that.